 Montecito and Summerland*

-If the sirens call you south, begin your day with a quick stop at Jeannine’s Bakery on Montecito’s Coast Village Road.
+Next on your Highway 101 road trip, begin your day with a quick stop at Jeannine’s Bakery on Montecito’s Coast Village Road.
 But take your coffee and pastry to go: follow Coast Village to Olive Mill Road, make a right, and drive past the Four Seasons Resort The Biltmore Santa Barbara until you see Butterfly Beach appear on your left.
 Street parking is free and easy, and plenty of benches offer front-row seats to the shore.

 Sufficiently fueled up, just head back the way you came and jump back on the 101.
 A mere 10 miles south (though, technically, you’ll be traveling east… how’s that for a mind-bender?), you’ll come to the tiny, picturesque, hillside beach town of Summerland.
 Tucked between Montecito and Carpinteria, this sweet little community is definitely worth exploring.
 Lillie Avenue, the town’s one-mile-ish main drag, boasts an eclectic and charming mix of shops: Don’t miss Botanik for chic home and garden goods, Waxing Poetic for brass pendants and jewelry, the Summerland Antique Collective for new-to-you treasures, or The Sacred Space for a transporting taste of Bali.
 And if you’re feeling a little wild, you’re not alone: Just check out the birds at the McLeod Parrot Menagerie!